 It’s hard to imagine that any early audiences watched this film expecting it to feature an intensely homoerotic music lesson involving identical androids, and yet Alien Covenant apparently aspired to deliver in this regard.
 David has a flair for the dramatic, conveyed in his loping gait, his enthusiastic declarations, and his self-important proselytising.
 He flits breezily from one emotion to another, dangerously unpredictable.
-At one point, the crew’s Captain finds David standing eye-to-eye with one of the neomorph aliens, a decapitated crew member’s bloodied corpse just beyond them.
-“Breathe on the nostrils of a horse and he’ll be yours for life,” David informs the Captain.
+At one point, Captain Oram finds David standing eye-to-eye with one of the neomorph aliens, a decapitated crew member’s bloodied corpse just beyond them.
+“Breathe on the nostrils of a horse and he’ll be yours for life,” David informs the Captain, a maniacal gleam in his eye.
 But when the Captain instead shoots at the monster, an incredible mix of rage and torment flashes across David’s face as he screams.
 Then he is instantly composed again.
-With glee he lures the Captain to a chamber filled with those incubator eggs that are so familiar to Alien audiences, then with a seductive whisper, encourages the Captain to investigate one of them, observing with the pride of a parent as a face-hugger leaps out to orally impregnate the Captain.
+With glee he lures the Captain to a chamber filled with those incubator eggs that are so familiar to Alien (1979) audiences, then with a seductive whisper, encourages the Captain to investigate one of them, observing with the pride of a parent as a face-hugger leaps out to orally impregnate the Captain.
 When he is later confronted by the rather placid Walter, David decides that the only way to top off his evening of entertainment is to bring closure to the homoerotic tension between he and his ‘brother’, and so he plants a kiss on Walter’s lips, and then promptly stabs him.

 All of this entertainingly peculiar behaviour is rendered by Michael Fassbender in a nuanced performance.
 Although David is [delightfully] over the top, Fassbender is not.
 He imbues David with a different energy to that of the compliant Walter.
-He constantly looks dangerous, even when standing bare-foot in the pouring rain wearing a three-quarter length bodysuit.
-He wields the extreme violence and melancholy of Roy Batty, but none of the existential confusion.
-In fact, Scott goes so far as to directly reference his infamous Blade Runner (1982) replicant; when Dani stabs David in the chin with the iron nail she originally intended to build a cabin with, he grins at her and hisses “that’s the spirit!”.
+He constantly looks dangerous, even when standing bare-foot in the pouring rain wearing a three-quarter length, figure-hugging bodysuit.
+He wields the extreme violence and melancholy of Roy Batty, but none of the existential anxiety.
+In fact, Scott goes so far as to directly reference his infamous Blade Runner (1982) replicant; when Dani stabs David in the chin with the iron nail she originally intended to build her cabin with, he grins at her and hisses “that’s the spirit!”.
 He might as well be holding a white dove.

 David is a creator of life; he is mother; he is father.
 Ten years is a long time to nurse a God complex in solitude.
-In case you were unsure of the extent of his aspirations, his preferred soundtrack as he carries out his work is Wagner’s Das Rheingold: Entry of the Gods Into Valhalla, with or without the full orchestra.
+In case you were pondering on the extent of his aspirations, his preferred soundtrack as he carries out his work is Wagner’s Das Rheingold: Entry of the Gods Into Valhalla, with or without the full orchestra.
 Just when his magnetic presence threatens to overshadow the dangers posed by the xenomorphs, he retreats to the shadows, content to observe the carnage.
 Yet his existence is intrinsically entwined with that of the alien creatures, and his position within the mythos of the franchise is now deeply rooted.
 If the next instalment in this prequel series does not include him, it will be sorely lacking.

 As it stands, what could have been a onenote sci-fi / action romp is instead elevated by a sub-plot involving a character so operatically offbeat, so comfortable in his idiosyncrasies, that he offers a welcome distraction from the tedium of yet another generic monsters-in-space offering.
 David the egocentric synthetic steals the show and defies the odds, to make Alien Covenant one of the most unexpectedly memorable sci-fi blockbusters in recent times.